 Don’t wait if your dog pants excessively

-Panting is completely normal until it turns into abnormal panting; however, panting at night has various causes, and it’s up to the owner to identify why your dog is panting excessively.
+Panting is completely normal until it turns into abnormal panting; however, panting at night has various causes, and it’s up to the owner to identify the potential reasons why your dog is panting excessively.

 If you notice your dog is exhibiting any warning signs, especially for dog heatstroke, seek medical treatment immediately.